emidec/emidec.github.io/_pages/hiring.md

 ### 3. What is the admin load?

 A big, successful department like ours cannot function well, unless everybody pitches in.
 So I think everyone should do something.
 Personally, I try to let people find what they feel they can do most productively or passionately, and take charge of that.
-Examples include: directing or doing the admissions for our MSc in Information Security, sitting in or leading some departmental committee, leading extra-curriculum activities for our students, etc. To be quite honest, the load is pretty low compared to other places
+Examples include: directing or doing the admissions for our MSc in Information Security, sitting in or leading some departmental committee, leading extra-curriculum activities for our students, etc. To be quite honest, the load is pretty low compared to other places.

 ### 4. What about summers?